-All CPL locations will be closed Monday, May 25.
+All CPL locations will be closed Friday, February 12 and Monday, February 15.

 Check out the brilliant mystery novels of the late Ruth Rendell, who also published as Barbara Vine.